agentm/project-m36/docs/tutd_cheatsheet.markdown

 ## Database Context Expressions

-Database context expressions take the current database context as input and alter it to create a new
+Database context expressions take the current database context as input and alter it to create a new context.

 |Database Context Expression                           |Description                            |
 |------------------------------------------------------|---------------------------------------|